reboottechrishi/CloudMeet/MultiCloud_AI_Meetup_2025/The Digital Accelerator/Program.md

-## The Digital Accelerator Program: Empowering Our Team for the Future
+## The Digital Accelerator Program: Empowering for the Future

 **Introduction:**